The Founding Project..

 The Founding Project is also joined by several other Advisors and Gifted Writers, whose bios can be found with their written contributions, and include our researchers and guest writers.

-We would be remiss if we did not also mention our profound appreciation for our Facebook Moderators, our Social Media Teams and our dedicated social media followers/members for their efforts to expand TFP’s outreach and form the heart of “Taking Civics To Citizens”.
+We would be remiss if we did not also mention our profound appreciation for our Facebook Moderators, our social media followers/members for their efforts to expand TFP’s outreach and form the heart of “Taking Civics To Citizens”.

 The Co-Founders of The Founding Project:

 Call this small band of dreamers, crazy, if you must, but it was this small team that first discussed the needs, goals and strategies of The Founding Project, battened down our beginnings and motto, “Freedom through Knowledge.
 Together.”, and came up with our name and logo together.
-Perhaps we are a bit bonkers to take on this kind of endeavor and we locked heads, debated, pondered and also laughed–a lot, but we determined that trying to do something for our country, for unity, for freedom and posterity was a worthy goal.
-We knew we had to try.
+Perhaps they are a bit bonkers to take on this kind of endeavor.
+The team locked heads, debated, pondered and planned, but determined that trying to do something for their nation, for unity, for freedom and posterity was a worthy goal.